-“Enterprise Services” means services included in Hootsuite’s Enterprise or Business plans and any other Hootsuite products or services made available to you through an Authorization Form or an Online Order, but does not include: i) Hootsuite’s Self-Serve Services; or ii) any Third-Party Services (including, without limitation, Sparkcentral Services).
+“Enterprise Services” means services included in Hootsuite’s Enterprise or Business plans and any other Hootsuite products or services made available to you through an Authorization Form, but does not include: i) Hootsuite’s Self-Serve Services; or ii) any Third-Party Services (including, without limitation, Sparkcentral Services).

 “Third-Party Services” are services that are not provided by Hootsuite that you may access or use in connection with our Enterprise Services.
 They include: “Social Networks”, which are the social networking sites supported by our Enterprise Services (such as Twitter, Facebook, LinkedIn, and Instagram); “Partner Services”, which are services offered by third-parties and resold by Hootsuite as an authorized reseller; “Sparkcentral Services”, which are Partner Services offered by our Affiliate, Sparkcentral Europe NV (“Sparkcentral”), that you may purchase through us as a reseller; and services accessible through the extensions and applications available in the Hootsuite App Directory (http://apps.hootsuite.com/).

 (b) Headings used in this Agreement are for convenience of reference only and do not affect the construction or interpretation of this Agreement.